 Q. What’s the selection process?

-A: The deadline for articles will be January 20, 2012.
+A: The deadline for articles will be in January 2014.
 The Student Writing Chairs will, along with the senior board, pick the winners.
-Offers for publication will be made by January 27, 2012.
+Offers for publication will be made by late January.

 Q. My paper is ready.
 How do I submit a piece?